alicextt/movie-discovery/README.md

 ### 4. React Frontend

+See the [React Frontend README](./frontend/README.md) for setup and usage details.

 ## Features
 - Search movies by title
-- Aggregate by genre/count
+- Filter movies by genre (multi-select)
-- Add new movies
+- Add new movies with genre selection

-## Files
-- `scripts/ingest.js`: Google Drive to JSON export
-- `scripts/import.js`: Import JSON to MySQL
-- `movie.json`: Exported movie data
-- `index.js`: Express server
-- `docker-compose.yml`: MySQL setup
-- `credentials.json`, `token.json`: Google API credentials
+- Aggregate movies by genre and count